Nicholas Senn: Career

-In 1877, he left for the University of Munich for postgraduate study, graduating in 1878 with a second M.D.
+In 1877, he left for the Ludwig-Maximilians-Universität München for postgraduate study, graduating in 1878 with a second M.D.

 In 1878, he joined the faculty of Rush Medical College in Chicago as Professor of Surgery.

 In 1884, he was appointed as Professor of Surgery at the College of Physicians and Surgeons of Chicago.

 Around 1886, Senn successfully tested the diagnosis of gastrointestinal perforation by inflation with hydrogen gas.
 Senn used a rubber balloon connected to a rubber tube inserted in his anus to pump 6 liters of hydrogen gas into his intestinal tract.
 An assistant sealed the tube by squeezing the anus against it.
 The hydrogen was inserted by squeezing the balloon while monitoring the pressure on a manometer.
 Senn had previously carried out this experiment on dogs to the point of rupturing the intestine.

 Between 1887 and 1888, he served as a vice president of the American Surgical Association.

 In 1890, he became professor of practical and clinical surgery and surgical pathology at Rush Medical College, progressing to head of the department of surgery in 1891.

 In 1890, 1897, 1903 and 1906, he was a delegate to the International Medical Congress at Berlin, Moscow, Madrid and Lisbon.